top of page

 Feb 149 min read

-The Limits of Inclusion in a Model City-State: An Interview with Derek Lim on Homelessness in Singapore
+The Limits of Inclusion in a Model City-State: Derek Lim on Homelessness in Singapore

 An interview with social worker Derek Lim examining how homelessness persists in Singapore, challenging narratives of progress, inclusion, and economic success.